-- To keep up to date records for safety checks and servicing to closely monitor and report performance. - Ensure that quality assurance processes are in place to provide assurance on compliance and performance reporting. - Ensure key performance indicators are in place for all compliance workstreams including reporting to senior management and relevant Council Committees. - Ensure that relevant officers are trained and inducted to health and safety roles.

-- Have clear policies and procedures to manage all compliance workstreams.
+- To keep up to date records for safety checks and servicing to closely monitor and report performance. - Ensure that quality checks are in place to provide assurance on compliance and performance reporting. - Ensure key performance indicators are in place to monitor all compliance workstreams reporting against mandatory tenant satisfaction measures. - Ensure that relevant officers are suitably trained to undertake health and safety roles. - Have clear policies and procedures to manage all compliance workstreams.

-Priority 4 - Effective Empty Property ManagementThe Council's Commitments
+Priority 4 - Effective Empty Property Management